victor-david/panama/README.md

 - Microsoft.WindowsAPICodePack.dll
 - Microsoft.WindowsAPICodePack.Shell.dll

-These can be found in the [ReferenceAssembles Folder](ReferenceAssemblies/)
+These can be found in the [Reference Assembles](Reference Assemblies/) folder.

 ## How to Build
 - Download this project